 - Comcast provides E911 in all areas where E911 is available.

 Power Outages and E911

 A power outage in either the network or in your home could affect your ability to dial 911.
 A battery backup can be installed in your XFINITY Voice modem to provide additional hours of service during a power outage.
 Visit Purchase a Battery for Your XFINITY Voice Phone Modem for more information on purchasing a battery.
-(Backup batteries are not available for purchase from Comcast by Unlimited Select customers.)
+(Backup batteries are not available for purchase from Comcast by Unlimited Select and Local Select customers.)

 Frequently Asked Questions

 Do I have to do anything to activate E911 service?